 - Certifications from the Embassy of the country whose language you are learning can also be a great way to build your skills, Résumé and contacts.

-Lastly, don’t limit yourself to the classroom — branch out!
-Translation classes, foreign language events in embassies and apps like Duolingo make learning a new language a lot more fun.
-A lot of open resources are available online to supplement language students so keep an eye out for them too.
-Happy learning!
+Lastly, don’t limit yourself to the classroom 𑁋 branch out!
+Translation classes, foreign language events in embassies, apps like Duolingo and online open resources are available to supplement language students, so keep an eye out for them.

 Download the DU Express app on Play Store to stay connected with all the latest admission news and campus news 24×7.Click here to download the app.